No-Regret Gaussian Process Optimization of Time-Varying Functions: Lower bounds on the number of queries in fast variations regimes

 so that, at time~$\tau$ we have

-with $C_2$ the constant as in Equation~\eqref{Eq:InvVarSum}.
 This way, if~$S_\tau$ remains uniformly bounded by a constant (independent of~$T$), then the right hand side of~\eqref{eq:KL-sum-bound} at time~$\tau$ is bounded by a constant, so by~\eqref{eq:fano-basic} the error probability~$P_{\mathrm{err}}$ (still at time~$\tau$) is bounded away from zero, independently from~$T$.